KTVL: Local news operation (1961–2023)

+The newscasts were last anchored by Carmine Gemei and Tyler Myerly at 5, 6 and 11 p.m.
+The chief meteorologist was Holden LeCroy.
+Myerly previously anchored the 5 a.m. newscast News 10 Good Morning.
+Mollie Smith and weather-caster Tiffany Olin anchored the region's only noon newscast previously anchored by such talent as Libby Dowsett, April Warneke and later-main anchor Trish Glose.
+It was considered the "usual amount of news for a CBS affiliate."

+KTVL did not have a full-time local sportscast after 2009 as it was dropped by previous management.
+However, in 2012 the news team began covering local high school football and basketball highlights called Friday Night Fastbreaks (KDRV is now the only station in the market to continue airing a local sportscast and KOBI does not have a sports department.)

 News 10 Good Morning

 On January 24, 2011, KTVL added an additional hour to their morning news program.
 Originally, it was News 10 at 6 a.m. but they changed the start time to 4:55 a.m. dubbing it News 10 Good Morning going head-to-head with competitor KDRV's early morning newscast.
 The show switched up its format, differing from its competitors to include faster-paced headline style news with more morning weather hits than any other station in Southern Oregon and Northern California.
-In addition to showcasing the station's strong social media content, with the only station to have smart phone and iPad applications.
+The program also showcased the station's strong social media content, with the only station to have smart phone and iPad applications.

+Cancellation of local newscasts

+On April 27, 2023, it was reported that KTVL would be discontinuing its local newscasts, effective May 12, with plans to lay off the entire news operation.
+The station now runs The National Desk in lieu of locally produced newscasts.
+On June 30, 2023, the branding of KTVL was changed from News 10 to KTVL 10.